grumdrig/slog/compiler.md

 All functions return a number.
 Absent an explicit `return` statement, a value of zero will be returned if execution reaches the end of the code block.

+Rather than a brace-enclosed block of code, a single expression may stand in as the function body.
+In this case, the value of the expression is implicitly returned by the function.
+For example:

+	func factorialAlso(x) x <= 1 && 1 || x * factorialAlso(x - 1)

 Macros